- Basic use

 Another known limitation in our mailing list software is that most rejected e-mails get silently dropped, so the user has no real indication on what went wrong.
 For example, it is common for people to try to subscribe an address that is already subscribed: SmartList will simply ignore their e-mail.

-When using the Debian mailing lists, please follow these rules:
+When using the Debian mailing lists, please follow the Debian Code of Conduct in addition to these rules:

 - The mailing lists exist to foster the development and use of Debian.
 Non-constructive or off-topic messages, along with other abuses, are not welcome.